 Read an update about the program from December 2020: Giving biodiversity a fighting chance.

 Read an update about the program from July 2020: Promising signs of wildlife recovery in eastern Victoria.

 The ground shooting program is mainly targeting deer and pigs, though goats and foxes will also be controlled where they occur.
-Targeting a range of species will give threatened plants, plant communities and animals the best chance of survival after fires.
+Targeting a range of species will give threatened plants, plant communities and animals the best chance of recovery following fire.

 Please note – ground shooting will mostly be undertaken at night and will have no impact on people's ability to visit parks.

 Aerial shooting is an appropriate, effective and humane method of control across large and remote areas which have been burnt and are difficult or unsafe to access by foot.

 The aerial shooting program is targeting deer, feral pigs, feral goats, feral cattle and foxes, to give threatened plants, plant communities and animals the best chance of recovery following fire.
 Feral horse control is not part of this aerial shooting program.